R. P. Singh: Indian Premier League

 In the second season of the Indian Premier League, Singh was highly successful and he emerged as the highest wicket taker of the tournament, with 23 from 16 matches thereby winning the Purple Cap.
 Deccan Chargers emerged as winners of the tournament.
 His performance early in the tournament earned him a spot in the Indian squad for the 2009 ICC World Twenty20.

 He later played for the Kochi Tuskers, after signing for them in 2011 from the Deccan Chargers.
 He was bought for $600,000 by the Mumbai Indians in the Indian Premier League Players Auction, 2012.
 In the year 2013 in the IPL he was bought by Royal Challengers Bangalore in the players auction 2013 for $400,000.
 In the 2014 IPL Auctions, he was unsold and had a base price of Rs 1 crore.
-He played few matches for Rising Pune Supergiants in 2016 Indian Premier League.
+He played a few matches for Rising Pune Supergiants in the 2016 Indian Premier League.